zaiisao/Documentation/en/Video/lastmile_ios.md

 ## Considerations

-- Only before joining a channel can you conduct a lastmile test.
+- Only before joining a channel can you conduct a last mile test.
 - Chances are, the callback returns UNKNOWN the first time it is triggered.
 Still you can get the test result from the callbacks coming after it.